tamalnath/tamal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Local serving

+Run `firebase serve` to start a local server for your static assets.
+Navigate to `http://localhost:5000`.

+## Deploy

+Run `firebase serve` to deploy code and assets to your Firebase project